 See what kind of love the Father has given to us, that we should be called children of God; and so we are. – 1 John 3:1

-I can assume for most of you that you have been playing your sport for quite a long time.
-Even long before your sport became organized, you were a child on the playground or in the backyard playing with a ball.
+I can assume most of you have been playing your sport for quite a long time.
+Even long before you played organized sports, you were a child on the playground or in the backyard playing with a ball.
 The reality is that being a child means playing in some way or another.
-We find in our relationship with God this reverse effect; a step back into being a child once again and forevermore.
-Instead of a process of becoming more independent, our faith journey is actually a process of becoming more dependent.
+In fact, we find in our relationship with God this reverse effect of becoming a child once again and forevermore.
+Instead of a process of becoming more independent, our faith journey is actually a process of becoming more dependent on our Father.
+It’s less about being like an adult and more about living as a child of God.

-When I think of a child playing, I see a child who is free, joyful, and unafraid; a child having fun.
-There is a sense of recklessness about them.
+When I imagine a child playing, I see a child who is free, joyful, and unafraid; a child having fun.
+There is a sense of wonder and joy about them.
 They aren’t concerned with failing or fearful of making a mistake.
 They certainly aren’t weighed down by what other people think.
-I am convinced this is because they trust their guardian nearby.
-Their guardian’s presence secures them and their love frees them which allows them to be a child; allows them to play.
+Why is this the case?
+I am convinced its because they trust their guardian nearby.
+The child isn’t trying to be independent, but is completely dependent on their guardian.
+In the end, their guardian’s presence secures and frees them to be a child, to play.

 - Meditate on what it means to be a child of God.